andifalk/cloud-native-microservices-security/lab2/README.md

 }
 ```

-This is the end of step 2 of the workshop.
+This is the end of lab 2 of the workshop.

 __NOTE:__ You find the completed code in project _lab2/library-server-complete_.

-In the next lab we will add the MTLS authentication.
+In the next lab we will add the Mutual TLS authentication.